 Some more of the best places to visit in Budapest

-Tour Budapest’s many museums, including the Hungarian National Museum, Budapest History Museum, the Fine Arts Museum, the Franz Liszt Memorial Museum, the Museum of Ethnography, the Hungarian Railway Museum, and the quirky House of Houdini.
+Tour Budapest’s many museums around Heroes Square, including the Hungarian National Museum, Budapest History Museum, the Museum of Fine Arts, the Franz Liszt Memorial Museum, the Museum of Ethnography, the Hungarian Railway Museum, and the quirky House of Houdini.
 There are museums in Budapest to suit all tastes and interests.

 Go hiking in the scenic Buda Hills and escape from the hustle and bustle of the city, and spend a few hours (or longer!) exploring the diverse spots around Gellért Hill.
 You can explore the mighty Citadella on top of the hill, one of the most famous places in Budapest, and soak up the splendid vistas.
 Other highlights include Gellért Hill Cave, walking trails, and the Liberty Monument.
 A visit to the Dohány Street Synagogue is also highly recommended.